Chrishoney/dieselrobin/docs/dieselrules.md

 There are 3 tiers of bonus missions: Tier 1 (2 points each), Tier 2 (4 points
 each), and Tier 3 (6 points each)

-The missions themselves will be kept secret until characters have been assigned to teams.
-Your team will assign one mission from each tier to each character before the tournament starts.
-Once the tournament starts, you cannot change bonus mission assignments.
+The missions themselves will be kept secret until the start of the tournament.
+Your team will assign one mission from each tier to each character before starting a mission on any character.

+Once you have started a mission, the bonus mission assignments are frozen.
 The bonus mission assignments will be placed on the scoring sheet for your team.

 If you are unable to assign all your missions due to character/class/race makeup, we will swap a conflicting mission with an alternate mission for that tier that can be completed.

 ## Scoring

 ### Regular Missions

-Each completed mission after mission one is worth one point.
-Winning is worth 3 points.
-Thus the maximum possible score for each character is 16 points.
+Each completed mission one is worth one point.
+Winning a character is worth 3 points.
+Thus the maximum possible regular mission score for each character is 17 points.

 ### Bonus Missions